Gay affirmative psychotherapy: Religious considerations

 One of the emerging areas of research regarding gay affirmative psychotherapy is related to the process of assisting LGBTQ individuals from religious backgrounds feel comfortable with their sexual and gender orientation.
 Narrative analyses of clinicians' reports regarding gay affirmative psychotherapy suggest that the majority of conflicts discussed within the therapeutic context by gay men and their relatives from religious backgrounds are related to the interaction between family, self, and religion.
 Clinicians report that gay men and their families struggle more frequently with the institution, community, and practices of religion rather than directly with God.
 Chana Etengoff and Colette Daiute report in the Journal of Homosexuality that clinicians most frequently address these tensions by emphasizing the mediational strategies of increasing self-awareness, seeking secular support (e.g., PFLAG), and increasing positive communication between family members.

 For some clients, acting on same-sex attraction may not be a fulfilling solution as it may conflict with their religious beliefs; licensed mental health providers may approach such a situation by neither rejecting nor promoting celibacy.
-Douglas Haldeman has argued that for individuals who seek therapy because of frustration surrounding "seemingly irreconcilable internal differences" between "their sexual and religious selves ... neither a gay-affirmative nor a conversion therapy approach [may be] indicated," and that "[just as] therapists in the religious world [should] refrain from pathologizing their LGB clients ... so, too, should gay-affirmative practitioners refrain from overtly or subtly devaluing those who espouse conservative religious identities."
+Douglas Haldeman has argued that for individuals who seek therapy because of frustration surrounding "seemingly irreconcilable internal differences" between "their sexual and religious selves ... neither a gay-affirmative nor a conversion therapy approach [may be] indicated", and that "[just as] therapists in the religious world [should] refrain from pathologizing their LGB clients ... so, too, should gay-affirmative practitioners refrain from overtly or subtly devaluing those who espouse conservative religious identities."
 Data suggest that clients generally judge therapists who do not respect religiously-based identity outcomes to be unhelpful.

 Youth and families

 In recent years gay affirmative therapy has been adapted for youth populations who are struggling with their sexuality.
 Research has shown that sexual minority children and adolescents are more likely to develop depression, anxiety, substance use disorders, and attempt suicide.
-Affirmation of one's sexual orientation and experiences has shown to be effective in treating related mental health concerns [cite].
-Cognitive Behavioral Therapy (CBT) has the most supportive evidence for treating general LGBTQ+ populations and has been extended to youth populations as well.
+Affirmation of one's sexual orientation and experiences has shown to be effective in treating related mental health concerns.
+Cognitive behavioral therapy has the most supportive evidence for treating general LGBTQ+ populations and has been extended to youth populations as well.
 It is currently considered by some psychologists as the best evidence-based practice for working with sexual minority youth.

 There is currently little research on affirmative interventions for families, and most research focuses on lesbian, gay, and bisexual individuals becoming parents, with implications that transition to parenting training might be beneficial for sexual minority parents.
 Little research has been done on family therapy for sexual minority youth and family support.

 German government action

-In March 2008, the German federal government (CDU/SPD) summarized the professional consensus as indicating that homosexuality is not an illness, and that conversion therapy is dangerous and doesn't help homosexual people.
+In March 2008, the German federal government (CDU/SPD) summarized the professional consensus as indicating that homosexuality is not an illness, and that conversion therapy is dangerous and does not help homosexual people.
 Voluntary changes to sexual orientation are not an option, according to the administration's answer to parliamentary questioning, as these attempts may cause personal harm.
-The German government also made the point that Gay Affirmative Psychotherapy can help clients.
+The German government also made the point that gay affirmative psychotherapy can help clients.